amarkhullar1/reactive-notebook/README.md

 - No timeout handling (infinite loops will hang the server)
 - No sandbox (runs with full Python access)
 - Text-only output (no images or HTML)
+- If multiple cells define the same variable, first one in display order wins